samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 The intial software has been developed using a generic YOLOv3 object detection algorithm and this has been integrated with multiple object tracking algorithms such as GOTURN, CRST, MOSSE etc.

-A custom faster R-CNN model has been trained using Tensorflow and a custome dataset to detect footballs for the initlal application.
+A custom faster R-CNN model has been trained using Tensorflow and a custom dataset to detect footballs for the initlal application. labelimg was used for labelling the training and test dataset images

 Hardware integration into a DJI drone is Work-In-Progress